ferdinandyb/throttle/README.md

 - `notification_cmd`: in case of a command failure, this command is called.
 See below for template keys
 - `notify_on_counter`: how many failures before a notification should be sent
 - `job_timeout`: how many seconds to let a job run, before timeouting it
-- filters: each `filters` section defines a specific transformation, the first matching one is applied. `regex` is checked against the command and if it matches, replaced by `result` verbatim.
+- filters: each `filters` section defines a specific transformation, the first matching one is applied. `pattern` is checked against the command and if it matches, replaced by `substitute` using regex substitution (python `re.sub({pattern},{substitute},{input}` is used).
 In case of multiple commands in one call, it is done per command separately.

 Key that can be used in `notification_cmd`: